dward2/BME547/Assignments/01_tool_setup_git_intro.md

        window and see if version 3 is also installed.
-     * If you do not have any version 3 or if your version 3 is earlier than 3.9, you will need to install a new version of `python3` of at least verion 3.9.
+     * If you do not have any version 3 or if your version 3 is earlier than 3.9, you will need to install a new version of `python3` of at least version 3.9.
-   Do not try to delete or "upgrade" the 2.7 version currently on your computer as it is a part of the macOS installation.
+   __Do not try to delete or "upgrade" the 2.7 version currently on your computer as it is a part of the macOS installation.__
      * If python does not start at all, you will need to install `python3`.
    Info on installing `python3` on macOS can be found at:
        * <https://docs.python.org/3/using/mac.html>